pvss2A3/FD_YOLO-darknet/README.md

 Before training our model, we need to create some files such as *obj.names, obj.data, obj.cfg, train.txt* and *test.txt*.
 Below is some description about what should these files should contain.

 1. **obj.names**:
   > create a file obj.names which contains the classes of the problem.
-In our case, the original Kaggle dataset has 3 categories: with_mask, without_mask, and mask_weared_incorrect.
-To simplify a little bit the task, I considered the two latter categories into one.
-Thus, for our task, we have two categories: mask and no_mask based on whether someone wears his/her mask appropriately.
-For both the models, I have used same [face_mask.names](https://github.com/pvss2A3/FD_YOLO-darknet/blob/main/YOLOv3/face_mask.names) file.
+In our case, the original Kaggle dataset has 3 categories: *with_mask, without_mask, and mask_weared_incorrect*.
+To simplify a little bit the task, we considered the two latter categories into one.
+Thus, for our task, we have two categories: ***mask*** and ***no_mask*** based on whether someone wears his/her mask appropriately.
+For both the models, we have used same [face_mask.names](https://github.com/pvss2A3/FD_YOLO-darknet/blob/main/YOLOv3/face_mask.names) file.
 2. **obj.data**:
-  > create a obj.data file that includes relevant information to our problem and it is going to be used from the program.
+  > create a obj.data file that includes relevant information (where classes = number of objects) to our problem and it is going to be used from the program.
 For YOLOv3, we have created [face_mask.data](https://github.com/pvss2A3/FD_YOLO-darknet/blob/main/YOLOv3/face_mask.data) and for YOLOv4, it will be [yolov4_face_mask.data](https://github.com/pvss2A3/FD_YOLO-darknet/blob/main/YOLOv4/yolov4_face_mask.data).
+Make sure you also have *backup* folder in the dataset folder, because in this *backup* folder the weights are going to be saved after every 1000 iterations.
+These will actually be your checkpoints in case of an unexpected interruption, from where you can continue the training process.
+3. **obj.cfg**:
+ > Create file obj.cfg with the same content as in yolo_custom_version.cfg files and:
+    1. change line batch to `batch=64`
+    2. change line subdivisions to `subdivisions=16`
+    3. change line max_batches to (classes x 2000, but not less than number of training images and not less than 6000), f.e. max_batches=6000 if you train for 3 classes.
+In our case, number of classes are 2, so we will get max_batches as 2x2000=4000 but it is less than 6000, so we are using `max_batches=7000`
+    4. change line steps to 80% and 90% of max_batches, f.e. steps=4800,5400.
+In our case `steps=5600,6300`
+    5. set network size `width=416 height=416` or any value multiple of 32.
+    6. change line classes=80 to your number of objects (in our case `classes = 2`) in each of 3 \[yolo\]-layers
+    7. change \[filters=255\] to filters=(classes + 5)x3 (in our case `filters = 21`) in the 3 \[convolutional\] before each \[yolo] layer, keep in mind that it only has to be the last \[convolutional] before each of the \[yolo] layers.
+4. **train.txt & text.txt**:
+ > These two files have been included in the obj.data file (in our case face_mask.data & yolov4_face_mask.data) and indicate the absolute path for each image to the model.
+Those files will look like [train.txt](https://github.com/pvss2A3/FD_YOLO-darknet/blob/main/resources/train.txt) & [text.txt](https://github.com/pvss2A3/FD_YOLO-darknet/blob/main/resources/test.txt)